 All property offences are to be taken seriously but can range from minor shoplifting to a multi-million dollar fraud.
 Regardless of the seriousness, all property offences have significant consequences with respect to an individual’s employment prospects and their ability to travel – particularly to the United States.

 The Criminal Code of Canada’s sections 333 to 380 primarily govern the prosecution of theft, possession of stolen property and fraud offences.

 We offer sound legal advice and representation in dealing with these types of charges.
-We will clearly setÂ out your legal options and diligently defend you.
+We will clearly set out your legal options and diligently defend you.
 There are a wide range of potential outcomes when defending property crimes and various defences may be available to you.

-If charged with theft, fraud or any other property related offence, it is extremely important that you call and speak to a lawyer who will meet with you and discuss your options.
+If charged with theft, fraud or any other property related offence, it is extremely important that you call and speak to an Edmonton shoplifting lawyer who will meet with you and discuss your options.